Overview of St. Petersburg

 Living in St. Petersburg

 Averaging 361 sunny days a year, this sunshine city is perfect for someone who loves the great outdoors and waterfront activities.
 Finding St. Petersburg apartments for rent will allow you to experience the ocean breeze and beaches.
 You'll want to visit the Salvador Dali Museum, hit the links at one of the three award-winning golf courses or check out The Pier for shopping, restaurants and other fun amenities.

 St. Petersburg is home to many different neighborhoods, including cosmopolitan downtown St. Petersburg, where much of the nightlife and waterfront parks are located.
 Just 10 minutes from downtown, Bahama Shores is a wealthy neighborhood known to have large homes and is where young professionals and families call home.
-For expansive apartment complexes, check out the neighborhood of Gateway, where all local amenities are conveniently located nearby.
+For expansive St. Petersburg apartments, check out the neighborhood of Gateway, where all local amenities are conveniently located nearby.
 The community is ideal for finding single-family homes and condos, and is constantly evolving.

 St. Petersburg Apartments and Cost of Living

 If you want to find the perfect St. Petersburg apartments for rent, you're in luck.
 This city has a very low cost of living and lots of local amenities to keep your fridge full and your wallet full, too!
 St. Petersburg has also earned the title of a "Green City," for having one of the country's largest reclaimed water systems, a successful recycling program and yard waste-to-mulch program.
 The city also preserves environmentally sensitive land and habitat restorations and is home to more than 50 miles of bicycle trails.

 Due to this environmental conservation, locals enjoy lower-than-average costs of living.
 Commute times are low compared to other commute times in Florida, and rental fees are within reason for this beautiful area.